drsagher/MVIT/Full-Stack AI Engineer/Python_for_AI/00_Introduction_to_Programming/Readme.md

 -	Artificial intelligence: Using machines to simulate human thought processes, such as reasoning, decision-making, and problem-solving.
 By leveraging these techniques, machines can solve complex problems in fields like mathematics, science, engineering, and finance, freeing humans to focus on higher-level thinking and creativity.

-# 01 Introduction to Programming
+# Chapter 02 Introduction to Programming

 ## What is Programming?